-Task 10: Sort BAM File
+Task 5: Sort BAM File

-Once this is complete we then need to sort the BAM file so that the reads are stored in the order they appear along the chromosomes (don't ask me why this isn't done automatically....).
+Once this is complete we then need to sort the BAM file so that the reads are stored in the order they appear along the chromosomes.
 We can do this using the samtools sort command.
+In this instance, we will sort

 '''

-samtools sort E_Coli_CGATGT_L001_filtered.bam -o
+samtools sort -n E_Coli_CGATGT_L001_filtered.bam -o

-E Coli CGATGT L001 filtered.sorted.bam
+E_Coli_CGATGT_L001_filtered.sorted.bam

 '''